rontarrant/gtkDcoding/docs/_posts/2019-07-19-0054-mvc-vii-treeview-basics.md

 We’ve all been told that the `TreeView` is a complex and difficult beast to tame, but it’s not so hard once you've got a few bits of information at your fingertips.
 And in the previous six instalments of this series, most of those bits have been presented which means it should come as no big surprise that...

-There are only two things we need to understand in order to make a `TreeView` work:
+There are only three `Widgets` we need to understand in order to make a `TreeView` work:

-- a `ListStore` holds the data and acts as a `TreeModel`,
+- a `ListStore` which holds the data and acts as a `TreeModel`,
-- the `TreeViewColumn` controls the content and look of a column inside the `TreeView`.
+- the `TreeViewColumn` which controls the content and look of a column, and
+- the `TreeView` itself.

 And that’s it.